bannaline/SVRT/README.md

 * Unzip the file, then Run 'SVRT2.exe'
 * Select language of Shadowverse.
 * Run Shadowverse, then push the autologging start button in autologging tab.
-* Master Point Tracking is required Tesseract-OCR(installed basa dicrectory)
+* Master Point Tracking is required Tesseract-OCR(installed base dicrectory)
 * Support manual recording also.

 # IMPORTANT!!